Even if you know next to nothing about VPNs, using one on your iPhone and iPad is utterly simple.

 When you subscribe to a VPN service, you can use it on several devices at once, and not just iPhone or iPad.
 Apps are typically available for Windows, macOS, Android and even TVs and streaming devices.

-NordVPN as a specific example, but although there may be slight differences to where the options and settings are, the steps here apply to most VPN apps, not just Nord.
+Here, we’re using NordVPN as an example, but, although there may be slight differences to where the options and settings are, the steps here apply to most VPN apps, not just Nord.

-- You’ll be asked if you want to allow notifications.
-You can choose your preference: they’re not essential.
+If you are asked if you want to allow notifications, you can choose your preference: they’re not essential.

-- You can now switch to other apps and everything should work as normal, although certain banking apps might not work as they provide encryption themselves, so you shouldn’t use a VPN when using your banking apps.
+You can now switch to other apps and everything should work as normal.
+Note that certain banking apps might not work as they provide encryption themselves, so you shouldn’t use a VPN when using your banking apps.

 If you want to pretend to be browsing from another country so that you can watch videos or browse websites that are usually blocked to you, it’s simply a case of connecting to a server in the country where that service, site or specific video is available.